-I was shocked when a friend of mine who returned from America years ago, came down with the story that most black people in America find it very uncomfortable eating chicken in public.
-When we asked him why, he said it is a stereotypical view in America that black people love chicken and watermelon.
+I was shocked when a friend of mine who returned from America years ago, came down with the story that most black people in America find it very uncomfortable eating chicken in public places.
+When we asked him why?
+He said, it is a stereotypical view in America that black people love chicken and watermelon.
 That sounded quite funny to me at first.
 Why?
-Because, to me, if you are not a vegetarian but you hate fried chicken then there is something very wrong with you.
+Because, to me, if you are not a vegetarian but you hate fried chicken, then there is something very wrong with you.
 Just imagine a ball of watermelon on a hot summer afternoon.

 Chicken in the African culture is more than just food.
-In the olden days in Africa (and even today in some rural communities in Africa), anytime someone offended the gods of the land, they had to pacify the gods which mostly included some blood sacrifice.
+In the olden days in Africa (and even today in some rural communities in Africa), just like in biblical times, anytime someone offended the gods of the land, they had to pacify the gods, which mostly included some blood sacrifices.
 The easiest and quickest way to pacify the gods was with chicken or eggs.
 So they often sacrificed chicken and eggs to pacify the gods.
-In most cases, the blood of the chicken is sprinkled on the gods as a sign of atonement just like in the old testament of the Bible.
-The meat is cooked and shared.
+In most cases, the blood of the chicken is sprinkled on the altar of the gods as a sign of atonement just like in the old testament of the Bible.
+The meat is then cooked and shared.

-In the traditional African religion, an egg and a chicken carry the same weight so sacrificing a chicken is the same as sacrificing an egg.
-However, as a sign of respect, the eggs often come in dozens (12s).
-Although sheep, goats, cattle, etc. are all used for sacrifices, chicken was and remains the most affordable and easy to come by so sacrifices were and are often made using live chicken.
-Maybe this explains why so many Africans including our brothers and sisters in America held and continue to hold chicken in such high esteem.
+In the traditional African religion, an egg and a full chicken carry the same weight, so sacrificing a chicken is the same as sacrificing an egg.
+However, as a sign of respect, the eggs often came in dozens (12s).
+Although sheep, goats, cattle, etc. are all used for sacrifices, chicken was and remains the most affordable and easy to come by, so sacrifices were and are often made using live chicken.
+Maybe this explains why so many Africans, including our brothers and sisters in America, held and continue to hold chicken in such high esteem.
 Chicken is a favorite meat we share with the gods.

 In Africa, we often “assassinate” chicken on festivities such as Christmas, Easter, Eid, yam festivals, birthdays, naming ceremonies, weddings, etc.

 Pork is something I personally hate.
-Eating pork is even considered a taboo in some communities in Africa.
+In fact, eating pork is even considered a taboo in some communities in Africa.
 And I can’t imagine myself eating dog meat.
 But chicken, I love chicken!